Lowering blood glucose

 Is obesity a disease?
 The researchers have not made up their minds; it certainly predates the modern "industrial diet."

-It's my conviction that the obese should not in the main feel guilty about their affliction.
-They have been hoodwinked by food companies into consuming the offering found in today's supermarkets; and many of the lies peddled about starches.
-Lowering blood glucose and keeping it down has become an arduous affair for the majority.
+It is my conviction that the obese should not in the main feel guilty about their affliction.
+They have been lured by food companies into consuming the offering found in today's supermarkets; and many of the lies peddled about starches.
+Lowering blood glucose and keeping it down has become an arduous affair for the majority; it need not be so.

 For those enjoying a high fibre and low refined-starch diet it's not difficult at all; these foods supply satiety and slow gastric emptying.

-But it does mean indulging in cake flour and sugar products only on high and holy days.
+But it does mean indulging in cake flour and sugary products only on high and holy days; cookies, delectable scones and slices of sponge cake.

 Brread salads

 You will feel stuffed after a meal like this; one slice of true wholegrain bread is enough.
-The berry jam contains about 1 tsp of sugar.
-One has little inclination for dessert.
+The berry jam contains about 1 tsp of sugar; and many important phytonutrients.
+You will have very little inclination for dessert; the incretin hormones are at work "mediating satiety via central pathways to the brain[8]."

 Lowering blood glucose

-Lowering blood glucose can be done naturally by our food choices and walking after starchy meals.
+Lowering blood glucose can be done naturally by our food choices; and taking short, brisk walks after starchy meals.

 Newsletter